Last Updated Nov 29, 2016 · Written by Craig Gibson

-Expect to pay more if you are thinking of a complete reno and:
+Expect to pay more if you are thinking of a complete renovation or:

-Doing some cost estimates in advance can help you plan your renovation, and then you can move on to getting quotes from bathroom renovation specialists for a more precise figure.
+Researching cost assessments prior to planning your renovation will help you to move on to getting quotes from bathroom renovation specialists for a more exact figure.

 © Milne Builders and Plumbers

-Depending on the scale of your project, allow anywhere from 1 to 3 weeks of labour for your project.
+Depending on the scale of the project, the renovation will take time so allow anywhere from 1 to 3 weeks of labour.
 Factors that can affect this timeframe include:

-In terms of the research, planning and design, with no major structural changes, allow around 6 to 8 weeks for this phase.
+The research, planning and design of the renovation, with no major structural changes, allow around 6 to 8 weeks for this phase.
 This includes:

 Wondering who you may need to hire for your bathroom project?
 These are the most common trades you will need to call on: